LANDLORDS GUIDE: EARLY TERMINATION OF LEASE AGREEMENT

 Illness: Sadly, getting sick can ruin an individual’s financial welfare.
-Tenant may be going through the illness or have passed away as a result.
+The tenant may be going through an illness or have passed away as a result.
 With death, that often leaves the burden of rent payments on the surviving tenant.
 While we always recommend compassion, this scenario usually is the most needed.
 And the most appreciated.

 In fact, landlords can often profit more from this type of early lease termination!
 Finding a new tenant within the 2 months of paid rent adds more income to your pocket!